 TITLES: Words used in the title of the document, such as "Argument in Favor of Measure A" are not counted.
+All words used in the 75-word ballot questions are counted except for the letter designating the measure.

-CITIES/COUNTIES: All geographical names shall be counted as one word.
+CITIES/COUNTIES: Proper nouns and geographical names shall be counted as one word.
 Geographic names include cities, counties, and states.
-Examples: County of Placer, Granite Bay, and San Francisco.
+Examples: County of Placer, Granite Bay, and Placer County Board of Education.